makstyle119/system-design/README.md

                 - **Cons:**
                     - it have **single point of failure**
             - **Horizontal Scaling**
-                - start with scaling into 2 notes if you already scale vertical enough
+                - start with scaling into 2 nodes if you already scale vertical enough
                 - **Props:**
                     - it have High Availability
                 - **Cons:**